Library Technology Guides

 2025 OCLC Accomplishments Narrative

 OCLC provides a wide variety of products and services to libraries of all types and sizes around the world.
 Through OCLC, member libraries cooperatively produce and maintain WorldCat, the most comprehensive global network of data about library collections and services.
-OCLC also provides research and programs to support libraries, librarians, and the communities we serve.
+OCLC also provides research and programs to support libraries, librarians, and the communities they serve.

 AI